Living in London

 - Proof of your UK address e.g. your UAL accommodation contract.

 - A ‘bank letter’ from UAL.
 You can request this from your College, but only after your enrolment event.
+You will need to provide them with the name and address of your chosen bank.

 Be prepared to be without a bank account